UCLNatSci/Interdisciplinary-Research-Skills/book/_build/html/_sources/1_introduction/getting_started.md

 anim.save('hurricane_irma.mp4', writer = 'ffmpeg', fps=30)
 ```

-After running the code, a new file `hurricane_irma.mp4` will appear in the `01_Introduction` folder (be patient, the code might take a little time to run).
+After running the code, a new file `hurricane_irma.mp4` will appear in the `Workshop` folder (be patient, the code might take a little time to run).

 > Click on the file `hurricane_irma.mp4` to view the movie.